nuttyswiss/ktw/README.md

 an index of a set of pages.
 - [ ] Write support for "default frontmatter"/"metadata", such that we do not
 need to repeat ourselves ad'nauseum.
+- [ ] Think about how I'd like indexing to work; within article navigation, and possibly tags for articles.
+- [ ] Think about how to do other custom code snippet processing.
+Possibly by using something like [htmx] to send the contents of a code snippet to a backend processing service.
+This would take things from a purely static site to one that contacts other APIs to process the code snippets.

 [Hugo]: https://gohugo.io/
 [Caddy]: https://caddyserver.com/